NumPy Code of Conduct - How to follow up on a report

-Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of “good” and “bad/evil”.
-Overt, clear-cut aggression and harassment exists and we will be address that firmly.
+- Emphasize empathy for individuals rather than judging behavior, avoiding binary labels of “good” and “bad/evil”.
+Overt, clear-cut aggression and harassment exist, and we will address them firmly.
 But many scenarios that can prove challenging to resolve are those where normal disagreements devolve into unhelpful or harmful behavior from multiple parties.
 Understanding the full context and finding a path that re-engages all is hard, but ultimately the most productive for our community.

-Settle on the mediator: while parties can propose a different mediator than the suggested candidate, only if common agreement is reached on all terms can the process move forward.
+- Settle on the mediator: while parties can propose a different mediator than the suggested candidate, only if a common agreement is reached on all terms can the process move forward.

 We know that it is painfully common for internet communication to start at or devolve into obvious and flagrant abuse.
 We will deal quickly with clear and severe breaches like personal threats, violent, sexist or racist language.

 When a member of the Code of Conduct Committee becomes aware of a clear and severe breach, they will do the following: